top of page

 The adjective 'deficient' is derived from the Latin word 'deficiens,' which is the present participle of the verb 'deficere.'
 In Latin, 'de' means 'away' or 'off,' and 'ficere' comes from 'facere,' meaning 'to do' or 'to make.'
 Therefore, the etymology of 'deficient' carries the notion of something 'doing away with' or 'falling short' of what is necessary or expected, highlighting its intrinsic connection to the concept of lacking or being inadequate.
 This word reflects the idea of insufficiency and inadequacy, underscoring its roots in Latin, where 'deficere' denotes a deficiency or falling below the required standard.

-Quiz: Find the meaning of the adjective deficient:
+Find the correct meaning of the adjective deficient:

 Try Again!